Hrishikesh-K/tejal/content/projects/zoddlini/index.md

   "title": "Zoddlini"
 }

-Zoddlini is a card deck, which focuses on typography.
-It includes a re-visualization and a complete revamp of the traditional playing cards.
-New icon set, varied colors, expressive typography and conceptual illustrations, all come together to bring this project alive.
-The name Zoddlini comes from Zodiac (theme of the card deck) + Oddlini (typeface used).
-Each suit represents a category of the Zodiac Signs: Clubs ↔ Earth signs, Diamonds ↔ Fire signs, Hearts ↔ Water signs, Spades ↔ Air signs.
-From a pre-defined moodboard, a color palette was defined to represent each of the categories.
+Zoddlini is a card deck with a focus on typography.
+It is an iteration of traditional playing cards featuring new icon sets, varied colors, expressive typography and conceptual illustrations.
+From a pre-defined moodboard, a color palette representing the fire, water, earth and air signs respectively, was chosen.
+Each suit consists of 3 zodiac signs, with 3 cards for each.
+The face cards within each suit visualize the tarot card for said zodiac signs.

 <div
   w-flex = "~ wrap"